google/digitalbuildings/README.md

 * [Internal Building Representation](./ibr/README.md) (IBR) File Format to represent data from different verticals such as spatial, assets.

 ## Learning Modules
-The learning modules provide an overview of:
+The learning modules provide an overview of the following key concepts:
-* The main concepts of the Digital Buildings Ontology.
+* The main concepts and components of the Digital Buildings Ontology.
-* How to model and extend types.
+* How to model entities and extend types in the ontology.
-* The Building configuration file concepts.
+* The main concepts of building configuration files.
-* The validation tools for the Building Configuration file.
+* The validation tools for ontology extensions and building configuration files.

 ### Module 1: Digital Buildings Ontology (DBO)
 In this module, you’ll fully explore the core modeling and organizational concepts of the DBO.
 These are essential concepts for data modeling and creating building configuration files.